rhyek/vue-bootstrap-toggle/README.md

-If the switches render correctly, but do not toggle when you click, make sure no bootstrap-toggle.js is loaded in the html, but only through the webpack/etc compiler.
+If the switches render correctly, but do not toggle when you click, make sure `bootstrap-toggle.js` isn't loaded somewhere in your HTML.
-(since else it will instantly toggle 2 times, resulting in no visual change)